Maninder416/spring-boot/Readme.md

 1. No need to create constructor
 2. No need to implement for hashcode and toString method.
 3. No need for getter method.
+4. Record are inherently immutable, meaning that field cannot be changed after they created.

 So basically to avoid boiler plate code, they launch the concept of record.

 ```
 ![Alt Text](doc/img_1.png)